 Eating Habits of the Pharaohs; The Rich and the Poor

 The meals of the rich and the royals were huge and they included grilled bulls, gees, and birds.
-This is in addition the best fruits and bread that is soaked in wine, eggs, and sweets.
+This is in addition the best fruits, eggs, sweets, bread and beer.

 Among the most important habits of the ancient Egyptians is that they never over-ate as they were keen to preserve their health and their nice body shape.
 This is apparent from many historical records of the Pharaohs.